floofyfluffy/-SOI-2024-2410-0056-/Data Parsing/FindIP.net/readme.md

 FindIP_1.py :
 This is able to process files found in a directory with the specified head name.
-It is able to process multiple files sequentially, which is great if the server running can have a 100% uptime wihtout worrying about it shutting down on its own.
+It is able to process multiple files sequentially, which is great if the server running can have a 100% uptime without having to worry about the server or code shutting down on its own.

 FindIP_2.py :
-This is able to process only a single file, which is made with the scenario if the server does not have a 100% uptime.
+This is able to process only a single file, which is made with the scenario if the server does not have a 100% uptime but is still considered reliable and will not stop running on its own.

 FindIP_3.py :
 Specify an amount to query